-Can women use drugs inside the building?
+Can participants use drugs inside the building?

 Sistering is not a safe injection site, but they run a vital harm reduction program.
-This peer-focused initiative helps women involved in substance use and/or sex work to build resiliency and improve their overall health and well-being.
+This peer-focused initiative helps those involved in substance use and/or sex work to build resiliency and improve their overall health and well-being.

 What does “low barrier” mean?